melodyguan/enas/README.md

 ./scripts/ptb_search.sh
 ```

 To run ENAS with a determined architecture, you have to specify the archiecture using a string.
-The following script provides an exampling of using the architecture we described in our paper.
+The following is an example script for using the architecture we described in our paper.
 ```
 ./scripts/ptb_final.sh
 ```